ReMatching Dynamic Reconstruction Flow: Conclusions

 \section{Conclusions}

-We presented the \ShortName framework for integrating priors into dynamic reconstruction models.
-Our experimental results align with our hypothesis that the proposed \ShortName loss can induce solutions that match the required prior while achieving high fidelity reconstruction.
-We believe that the generality with which the framework was formulated would enable broader applicability to various dynamic reconstruction models.
-An interesting research venue is the construction of velocity-field-based prior classes emerging from video generative models, possibly utilizing our \ShortName formulation for time-dependent image intensity values.
-Another potential direction is the design of richer prior classes to handle more complex physical phenomena, such as ones including liquids and gases.
+\rev{We presented the \ShortName framework for integrating prior deformation classes into dynamic reconstruction models.
+In addition to offering useful constructions for velocity-field-based prior classes, a key focus of this work was the development of the \ShortName loss.
+This loss function optimizes for solutions that remain as close as possible to the desired prior class, rather than strictly enforcing membership, thereby minimizing the tradeoff between fidelity and the advantages of using priors.
+Our experimental results validate this approach, showing that \ShortName solutions successfully adhere to the desired prior while achieving high-fidelity reconstruction.
+We believe that the generality with which the framework was formulated will enable broader applicability and that future advancements in this framework could be relevant to a wide range of dynamic reconstruction models.
+An interesting avenue for future research is the development of velocity-field-based prior classes emerging from video generative models, potentially using our \ShortName formulation for time-dependent image \rev{pixels color}.
+Another promising direction is the design of richer prior classes to handle more complex physical phenomena, such as ones including \rev{liquids} and gases.}